 BAN 610.
-Introduction to Business Analytics.3 Credits.
+Statistical Foundations for Applied AI And Business Analytics.3 Credits.

 Prerequisites: None